Boghylde

 Process

-Cantilevered form is supported by a manually milled steel frame with press-fitted joints.
+Cantilevered form is supported by a milled steel frame with press-fitted joints.
 3D-printed jigs guided complex cuts and drilling.